Admission Requirements for Master’s Programs

 Academically, a four-year baccalaureate degree or the equivalent from an acceptable college is required.
-A grade point average of at least 2.5 on a 4.0 scale is considered satisfactory for admission.
-Exception: 3.0 gpa required for M.A.C. licensure degree.
-Candidates with a lower gpa may be considered for admission on academic probation which requires a reduced course load during the first semester of study.
+A grade point average (GPA) of at least 2.5 on a 4.0 scale is considered satisfactory for admission.
+Candidates with a lower GPA may be considered for admission on academic probation which requires a reduced course load during the first semester of study.

-A limited number of mature applicants without a bachelor's degree who, otherwise, meet established admission criteria may be considered on an individual basis.
-For further details, contact the Enrollment Office.
+A limited number of mature applicants without a bachelor's degree, who otherwise meet established admission criteria, may be considered on an individual basis.
+For further details, contact the Seminary Admissions Counselor in the Evangel University Admissions Office.

 Qualified applicants for whom there are questions regarding adjustment to seminary life or potential for ministry may be admitted with the proviso that the Admissions Committee will reevaluate the student’s progress at the end of 12 credits to determine eligibility for further studies.
 (See Fitness for Ministry.)

-Applicants for all master’s programs should apply EARLY through the Enrollment Office.
+Applicants for all master’s programs should apply EARLY through the Evangel University Admissions Office.
 For priority consideration, applications should be submitted 8-12 months prior to anticipated enrollment.
 Late applicants are encouraged to apply at least 30 days prior to registration and may experience some delays in optimum service.

 Action will be taken on each applicant’s file as soon as possible after all credentials have been received.
 The applicant will be promptly notified in writing of the Admissions Committee’s decision.